-- Students must consult with an academic counselor/advisor prior to applying for Challenge Examinations or Portfolio Development. - Course prerequisite requirements must be completed before permission to take Challenge Examinations or Portfolio Development is granted. - Prior Learning Assessments are for academic credit and carry nonrefundable fee(s). - CLEP exam credit will only be awarded for passing scores of 50 or higher, and when the JWU course equivalent to the exam title is degree applicable. - DSST exam credit will only be awarded for scores which meet the minimum ACE recommended score, and when the JWU course equivalent to the exam title is degree applicable. - Official College Board transcripts are required for CLEP exam credit to be awarded.

-- Official Prometric transcripts are required for DSST exam credit to be awarded. - CLEP and DSST exams, if failed, can be repeated three months after the initial testing date. - 9.
-Portfolio Development and Challenge Exams cannot be repeated if failed. - The university recognizes up to a maximum of 30 undergraduate semester credits for bachelor's degrees and 15 for associate degrees earned through Prior Learning Assessment. - 11.
-Prior Learning Assessment credits cannot be used to meet residency requirement (p.
-57)s (p.
-57). - 12.
-Students may not take Challenge/CLEP/DSST exams for a lower level course after completing higher level courses in the same discipline. - 13.
-Students may not request to take a Challenge Exam or Portfolio Development for a course that is a prerequisite to a course for which they have already received credit or in which they are currently enrolled. - 14.
-Students must present a valid picture ID when testing. - 15.
-Participation in the prior learning seminar does not constitute enrollment at Johnson & Wales University.
+- Students must consult with an academic counselor/advisor prior to applying for Challenge Examinations or Portfolio Development. - Course prerequisite requirements must be completed before permission to take Challenge Examinations or Portfolio Development is granted. - 3.
+Prior to applying for a graduate portfolio option, students are required to have an awarded bachelor's degree. - Prior Learning Assessments are for academic credit and carry nonrefundable fee(s). - 5.
+Challenge exam credit will only be awarded with a passing score of 70. - Undergraduate portfolio credit will only be awarded with a passing score of 70. - 7.
+Graduate portfolio credit will only be awarded with a passing grade of 83. - CLEP exam credit will only be awarded for passing scores of 50 or higher, and when the JWU course equivalent to the exam title is degree applicable. - DSST exam credit will only be awarded for scores which meet the minimum ACE recommended score, and when the JWU course equivalent to the exam title is degree applicable. - Official College Board transcripts are required for CLEP exam credit to be awarded. - 11.
+Official Prometric transcripts are required for DSST exam credit to be awarded - CLEP and DSST exams, if failed, can be repeated three months after the initial testing date. - 13.
+Portfolio Development and Challenge Exams cannot be repeated if failed. - 14.
+The university recognizes up to a maximum of six graduate semester credits for master's degrees, 30 undergraduate semester credits for bachelor's degrees and 15 for associate degrees earned through Prior Learning Assessment. - Prior Learning Assessment credits cannot be used to meet residency requirement (p.
+58)s (p.
+58). - Students may not take Challenge/CLEP/DSST exams for a lower level course after completing higher level courses in the same discipline. - 17.
+Students may not request to take a Challenge Exam or Portfolio Development for a course that is a prerequisite to a course for which they have already received credit or in which they are currently enrolled. - 18.
+Students must present a valid picture ID when testing. - 19.
+Participation in the mandatory prior learning seminar does not constitute enrollment at Johnson & Wales University.
 As such, any fees associated with involvement in the portfolio seminar are not eligible for financial aid.